bethimanideep/bethimanideep.github.io/README.md

 # 👨‍💻 Bethi Manideep - Portfolio

 Welcome to my personal portfolio website!
-This is a modern, fully responsive React application showcasing my projects, skills, and experience as a developer.
+This is a modern, fully responsive React application showcasing my projects, skills, and experience as a developer..

 ## 🌟 Features